 • Sick or Injured Animals Would Be Returned After Recovery

 Once the age, weight, and health requirements are met, the animals are returned to the Humane Society to be spayed or neutered, receive their vaccinations, and be placed up for adoption.
-It can be difficult to say “goodbye”, but foster care is a very rewarding and fulfilling program that helps to save the lives of animals that may not have had a chance otherwise.
+It can be difficult to say “goodbye,” but foster care is a very rewarding and fulfilling program that helps to save the lives of animals who may not have had a chance otherwise.

 How do I become a foster parent?

 Simply complete our Foster Parent Application, along with our questionnaire on Becoming a Foster Parent below: